armel/DXTracker/README.md

 * your Wifi password,
 * your latitude (decimal format, for example 48.8482855),
 * your longitude (decimal format, for example 2.2708201).

-> __Note__
->
 > It is possible to manage as many configurations as you wish!
 This allows you, for example, to pre-configure your settings for local use on the Wifi of your QRA and mobile configuration on the Wifi of your Smartphone.
 Such a configuration could look like this:
->

 ```
 const char *config[] = {